 Lib Dem conference: Schools told to cut uniform costs

-Schools in England will be told to take action to cut the cost of school uniforms to help hard-pressed parents.
+Schools in England will be told to take action to cut the cost of school uniforms to help parents save money.

-Education minister David Laws is to issue new guidance to end the practice of using a single uniform supplier, enabling parents to shop around.
+Education minister David Laws is going to issue new guidance so parents don't have to buy uniform from one supplier, allowing them to shop around and get better deals.

-But the biggest teaching union said schools could merely ignore the "weak" orders, adding legislation was needed.
+But the biggest teaching union said schools could just ignore the "weak" orders.
+They think laws are needed.

 The Local Government Association has blamed soaring uniform costs on schools rebranding as academies with new logos.

 Mr Laws, who will make the announcement at a big Lib Dem conference in Glasgow, said the cost of uniforms was often "unnecessarily high" at a time when family budgets were being squeezed.

 "Parents should not be forced to spend more than they needed to", he added.